sathish-t/nanopore-mod-course/materials/genome-browser-visualization.md

 them in this session.
-In the next session on [manipulation of modification data]({{ site.baseurl }}/materials/manipulate-modified-base), we will discuss how to do the equivalent of some of the analyses that goes on behind the scenes to make these visualizations (subsetting, thresholding, pileup etc.) so that we can incorporate the commands in our own scripts.
+In the next session on [manipulation of modification data]({{ site.baseurl }}/materials/manipulate-modified-base), we will discuss how to do the equivalent of some of the analyses that goes on behind the scenes to make these visualizations (subsetting, thresholding, pileup, etc.) so that we can incorporate the commands in our own scripts.

 ## Visualizing modification calls with IGV